Tosohatchee - Things To Do

 Bicyclists will find that the system of unpaved roads offers good travel conditions with great scenery and abundant wildlife.
 Horses are permitted on named and numbered roads and designated trails only; horses are prohibited during hunting seasons.
 A scenic equestrian route is marked on the Tosoahatchee Recreation Guide, available at the entrance.
 A primitive equestrian campground is located off St. Nicholas Road.
 Park horse trailers in designated area nearby.

-Primitive camping facilities include an equestrian camp, a group camp and a campsite located along the Florida National Scenic Trail within the WMA.
+Primitive camping facilities include an equestrian camp, a group camp and two campsites located along the Florida National Scenic Trail within the WMA.
 Reservations must be made in advance by calling the WMA office at (407) 568-5893.
 See Daily-Use permit information.
 Car and RV camping are not available.
 During established hunting seasons, camping is permitted only to through-hikers at the campsite along the Florida National Scenic Trail.

 Canoes, kayaks and small boats can be hand-launched in Lake Charlie and Peek-a-boo Pond; No improved boat ramps are provided on the WMA.
 Only trolling motors or paddle craft are permitted.